texfaq/texfaq.github.io/FAQ-enlarge.md

 # Enlarging TeX

-The TeX error message 'capacity exceeded' covers a multitude of problems.
+The TeX error message ''capacity exceeded'' covers a multitude of problems.
 What has been exhausted is listed in brackets after the error message itself, as in:
 ```latex